 It is always possible that some unmeasured third variable accounts for the relationship that was observed.
 It is also possible that the relationship indicates that those who believe in the paranormal are more likely to view paranormal programs.
 While this is certainly a reasonable conjecture, it is also important to recall that the

 experimental evidence reviewed earlier clearly shows that exposure to paranormal

 programs affects beliefs.
 Of course, it is possible that the relationship is bidirectional.
 Future research should be designed to test the selective exposure hypothesis that believers in the paranormal seek out paranormal media

-There are many out there that have a large audience that draw a viewer in with their personality, their integrity, their honesty and most importantly their work.
+There are many out there that have a large audience that draws a viewer in with their personality, their integrity, their honesty, and most importantly their work.
 Let your work speak for itself!